Probing Anisotropic Cosmic Birefringence with Foreground-Marginalised SPT B-mode Likelihoods: Conclusions

 In this work, we have presented foreground-marginalised, CMB-only likelihoods based on the SPT-3G D1 \BB{} and the SPTpol \BB{} data sets.
 The compression of the multi-frequency data is done using the lite framework and, for the first time, accelerated by gradient-based sampling.
 We make these compressed likelihoods publicly available, along with a python reimplementation of the SPTpol multi-frequency likelihood.

 We use the compressed likelihoods to explore constraints on anisotropic cosmic birefringence, finding no evidence for such a rotation in the SPT data.
 Using the new SPT-3G data we derive upper limits of $\Acb{} < 1.2 \,\times 10^{-4}\radsq{}$ without and $\Acb{} < 0.53\,\times 10^{-4} \radsq{}$ with an external prior on the amplitude of gravitational lensing.
-These are the tightest constraints on anisotropic birefringence derived from \BB{} power spectrum measurements to date, demonstrating the constraining power of SPT-3G data.
-Future CMB polarisation data from SPT, as well as \BK{} and the Simons Observatory will be even more sensitive to anisotropic birefringence.
+The latter is the tightest constraint on anisotropic birefringence derived from \BB{} power spectrum measurements to date, demonstrating the constraining power of SPT-3G data.
+Future CMB polarisation data from SPT, as well as \BK{}, the Simons Observatory and the \litebird{} mission \citep{lb25} will be even more sensitive to anisotropic birefringence.

 \typeout{}